What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 - Ask for complete hospital records from the birth hospitalization (not just a discharge summary).
 If possible, request fetal monitoring strips and NICU flow sheets.

-Because cerebral palsy often involves injury to the developing brain, many families also look for broader information about brain injury and long-term effects.
+Because cerebral palsy often involves injury to the developing brain, many families look for broader information about brain injury and long-term effects.
 You can start here: brain and spinal cord injury resources.

 FAQs